rd-alliance-ddri/research-data-switchboard/README.md

 	$ java -jar institution_export-1.0.0.jar
 	$ java -jar researcher_export-1.0.0.jar

 After that, you will found four new folders in the v1 folder: datasets, grats, institutions and researchers.
-Each one will contains json folder with data for this demo.
+Each one will contains json folder with data for the demo.
 To deploy it on the web server, you will need to copy the sceleton of the site to it.

 	$ cp -r src/web/demo/WebContent/* datasets/
 	$ cp -r src/web/demo/WebContent/* grants/